murtuzaq/python_script/README.md

 # python_script
-a series of helper functions for most common task in python
+a series of helper functions for common task in python